AkumaKodo/AkumaKodo/docs/src/README.md

       bot_development_server_id: BigInt("your-guild-id"),
        // False by default but we recommend using the built in logging system
       bot_debug_mode: false,
+      // If you want to use the built in event handlers
+      bot_internal_events: true
       providers: {
         type: "disabled",
       },